 ENLawyers Bottom Line

 This Memorial Day, be mindful of the Maryland underage drinking and drunk driving laws, as the consequences associated can have a significant impact on your future.
 Influence your friends and loved ones to practice safe drinking behaviors during this celebratory time of the season, such as having a designated driver.
-If you are arrested for an underage drinking or drunk driving related infraction, contact the defense attorneys at the Law Offices of Eldridge and Nachtman for a free case consultation.
+If you are arrested for an underage drinking or drunk driving related infraction, contact the defense attorneys at the Law Offices of Eldridge and Crandell for a free case consultation.